-- Changing priorities or decreases in the U.S. government's defense budget (including changes in priorities in response to terrorist threats, improvement of homeland security and general U.S. Government budgetary issues); - Termination of government contracts due to unilateral government action; - Differences in anticipated and actual program performance, including the ability to perform under long-term fixed-price contracts within estimated costs, and performance issues with key suppliers and subcontractors; - Potential of changing prices for energy and raw materials.
+- Changing priorities or decreases in the U.S. government's defense budget (including changes in priorities in response to terrorist threats, improvement of homeland security and general U.S. Government budgetary issues); - Termination of government contracts due to unilateral government action; - Differences in anticipated and actual program performance, including the ability to perform under longterm fixed-price contracts within estimated costs, and performance issues with key suppliers and subcontractors; - Potential of changing prices for energy and raw materials; - General strength of the industry sectors in which our customers transact business